Are you looking for some good heat idioms?

 - Meaning: to get into trouble.

-- Example in a sentence: I could get into hot water for skipping school, but let’s just hope my parents don’t find out.
+- Example in a sentence: Jerry could get into a lot of hot water if his parents find out that he skipped school.

 Beat The Heat